shawntabrizi/shawntabrizi.github.io/_posts/2019-06-27-extending-substrate-runtime-modules.md

 ## Adding Sudo Contract

 So I have already done the work for you to create the `sudo-contract` wrapper module.
 Now I want to share with you some of the nuances of adding it to your smart contract enabled runtime.

-If you want to add the `sudo-contract` module to your runtime, you should follow the [README](https://github.com/shawntabrizi/sudo-contract) included with the module.
+> **Note:** If you want to add the `sudo-contract` module to your runtime, you should follow the [README](https://github.com/shawntabrizi/sudo-contract) included with the module, since the next couple of sections may leave out smaller details.

 ### Substrate Dependencies

 I won't go into details about the challenges in creating an Substrate module as its own Rust library, but one thing you will need to be conscious of is the specific Substrate dependencies used by your runtime code.

 In the `v1.0` branch of the `sudo-contract` module, I point all Substrate dependencies to the `v1.0` branch of Substrate.
-This means your runtime must ALSO have all of its substrate dependencies point to the `v1.0` branch too.
+This means your runtime must **also** have all of its substrate dependencies point to the `v1.0` branch too.
 If your runtime is pointing to a specific git commit or a different branch, you will either need to update your runtime code or fork my wrapper module and update it to use exactly the same dependency.

 You will also need to be sure to add this module to your runtime's `std` feature, so that it will use `std` features when building the native binaries for your runtime.